thewarpaint/eduardogarcia.xyz/_posts/2019-06-05-hacker-news-comments.md

 1. all comments are expanded (first `comments()` call)
 2. all the comments marked as `.coll` and its children are collapsed
    1. for each `.coll` element there's an additional `comments()` call, then that array is traversed to find the children comments
-   2. getting the level of a comment from a DOM element's `style` is slightly expensive
+   2. getting the level of a comment from a DOM element's `width` is expensive, as it forces reflow

 ## How would you fix it?